ATHN Transcends: A Natural History Study of Non-Neoplastic Hematologic Disorders

 Detailed Description

-This is a longitudinal, natural history observational cohort study being conducted at approximately 150 ATHN-affiliated sites.
-Participants will be followed for a minimum of 15 years.
-Harmonized data elements will be collected at the time of enrollment, quarterly, annually, and ad hoc.
-Base data will be collected for all participants.
-Specific data will be collected for participants enrolled in cohort-specific Arms and Modules.
+This is a longitudinal, natural history observational cohort study being conducted at approximately 150 ATHN-affiliated sites with a target accrual of 3,000 participants.
+Participants will be followed for a minimum of 15 years on an assigned arm within a cohort; however, arm or module participation may last longer, and participants will continue participation in the arm or module for its duration.
+Harmonized data elements will be collected at the time of enrollment, semi-annually (every 6 months), annually, ad hoc, and as defined by the terms of individual arms and modules.
+Data will be collected for participants enrolled in cohort-specific arms and modules.

-Study Arms and study Modules may be developed to provision disease and/or disease specific insights related to stakeholders, including but not limited to pharmaceutical companies, ATHN, and Hemophilia Treatment Centers (HTCs).
+Study arms and study modules are developed to advance the exploration of blood disorders disease specific insights by ATHN and its partners.
 Arms may branch off into product-specific data collection via Modules to be collected during the study, in conjunction with planned study assessments.

 Tammuella Chrisentery-Singleton, MD Ochsner Clinic Foundation American Thrombosis and Hemostasis Network